-The Greater Chicago Chapter and the Club Managers Association of America are intertwined as the first CMAA National Conference was held in Chicago at the Sherman Hotel January 24th in 1927.
+The Greater Chicago Chapter and the Club Management Association of America are intertwined as the first CMAA National Conference was held in Chicago at the Sherman Hotel January 24th in 1927.
 The National Convention was again held in Chicago in 1933, 1942, 1952 Silver Anniversary Conference, 1963, 1977 50th Anniversary Conference.

 Records show that Colonel C.G.
 Holden, Olympia Fields, was elected President and a variety of Chicago managers such as J.V.
 Palise (Bob-O-Link), W.C.
 Banoff (Bryn Mawr), Walter A Jones (Old Elm) andW.B.
 Bangs (Chicago Club) filled various offices and were Charter Members of the National Organization.

 Chicago has had its share of National Presidents as the previously mentioned Colonel C.G.
 Holden 1927, Frank H. Murray 1929, Barney E. O'Grady 1933, Harry J. Fawcett 1941, William D. Miller 1944-45, William B. Bangs, Jr. 1950-51, Gerald V. Marlatt 1973 and most recently Harry J. Gray 1976.